-The Mercy Center for Women was created in 1994 as a ministry of the Sisters of Mercy of the Americas to assist women in our community who find themselves homeless.
+The Mercy Center for Women was created in 1994 as a ministry of the Sisters of Mercy of the Americas to assist women experiencing homelessness in our community.
 Some of the women we assist come from emergency shelters, and many have young children in their care.

 All are welcome at the Mercy Center.
 Our transitional housing program accepts women 18 years of age who are homeless, with or without children, who have a strong desire to make changes in their life.
 Unfortunately, the women who contact us may have additional factors that have negatively impacted their well-being such as a history of domestic abuse, substance abuse, and/or behavioral health issues.
 These issues are addressed and become part of the individualized treatment plan for each woman we serve.